UCL/Pain.Impact.Measures/ELSA Models/CFA-supplementary-material.md

 ### ADL+IADL items in ELSA

+The ADL ([Katz 1963](#references))refers to activities that are fundamental to living in a social world as they describe ways in which an individual enables oneself’s basic survival and well-being, such as bathing, toileting, dressing and eating.

+The IADL ([Lawton and Brody 1969](#references)) refers to activities to support daily life at home and outside in the community.
+These activity require more complex skills and more complex interactions than those described in the ADLs.

 In H.ELSA the ADL and AIDL items and three additional mobility-focused items.
 All items are of type “dichotomous” and they are scored as 1 if the respondent indicates a difficulty with a particular activity, or as